It's Time To Focus On The Long Run With Regions Financial Corporation (RF) stock - The Dwinnex

-Regions Financial Corporation (NYSE: RF) closed the day trading at 20.81 down -1.70% from the previous closing price of $21.17.
-In other words, the price has decreased by $-0.36 from its previous closing price.
-On the day, 6026748 shares were traded.
-RF reached its highest trading level at $21.17 during the session, while it also had its lowest trading level at $20.79.
+The closing price of Regions Financial Corporation (NYSE: RF) was 20.88 for the day, up 6.53% from the previous closing price of $19.60.
+In other words, the price has increased by $+1.28 from its previous closing price.
+On the day, 9974858 shares were traded.
+RF reached its highest trading level at $20.94 during the session, while it also had its lowest trading level at $19.15.

 Top 5 Cheap Stocks to Own Right Now